TIMOTHY

 participation in the arts in the United States.
 The planning study for the 2008

-and the questionnaire.
+wording.
 (August 2007)

 “Sampling,